 Personal data should only be collected to the extent that it is required for the specific purpose notified to the data subject.
 Any data which is not necessary for that purpose should not be collected in the first place.

 Personal data must be accurate and kept up to date.
 Information which is incorrect or misleading is not accurate and steps should therefore be taken to check the accuracy of any personal data at the point of collection and at regular intervals afterwards.
 Inaccurate or out-of-date data should be destroyed.

 8.0 Timely Processing

 Personal data should not be kept longer than is necessary for the purpose.
 This means that data should be destroyed or erased from our systems when it is no longer required.

 9.0 Processing in line with Data Subject's Rights

 Data must be processed in line with data subjects' rights.
 Data subjects have a right to:

-We must ensure that appropriate security measures are taken against unlawful or unauthorised processing of personal data, and against the accidental loss of, or damage to, personal data.
+- We must ensure that appropriate security measures are taken against unlawful or unauthorized processing of personal data, and against the accidental loss of, or damage to, personal data.
 Data subjects may apply to the courts for compensation if they have suffered damage from such a loss.

 Any member of staff dealing with telephone enquiries should be careful about disclosing any personal information held by us.
 In particular they should: